discord-net/Discord.Net/docs/guides/commands/post-execution.md

 You may notice that after we perform [ExecuteAsync], we store the result and print it to the chat.
 This is essentially the most basic post-execution handling.

 With this in mind, we could start doing things like the following,

 [!code[Basic Command Handler](samples/post-execution_basic.cs)]

-**But!** This may not always be preferred, because you are creating your post-execution logic *with* the essential command handler.
-This could lead to messy code and has another potential issue, working with `RunMode.Async`.
+However, this may not always be preferred, because you are creating your post-execution logic *with* the essential command handler.
+This could lead to messy code and could potentially be a violation of the SRP (Single Responsibility Principle).

-If your command is marked with `RunMode.Async`, [ExecuteAsync] will **always** return a successful [ExecuteResult] instead of whatever results the actual command may return.
-Because of the way `RunMode.Async` [works](xref:FAQ.Commands), handling within the command handler may not always achieve the desired effect.
+Another major issue is if your command is marked with `RunMode.Async`, [ExecuteAsync] will **always** return a successful [ExecuteResult] instead of the actual result.
+You can learn more about the impact in the [FAQ](xref:FAQ.Commands).

 ## CommandExecuted Event

 Enter [CommandExecuted], an event that was introduced in Discord.Net 2.0.
-This event is raised when the command is sucessfully executed **without any runtime exceptions** or **without any parsing or precondition failure**.
+This event is raised whenever a command is successfully executed **without any run-time exceptions** or **without any parsing or precondition failure**.
 This means this event can be used to streamline your post-execution design, and the best thing about this event is that it is not prone to `RunMode.Async`'s